ichbtrv/NextRide/README.md

 Also I was able to utilize the granularity of React Query to only request the station list once (although to be honest after monitoring it, sometimes it does request it twice at an interval, but I haven't seen any more than that) and to only make requests for the Stations which were clicked on at a 30 second interval, a trade off accounting for if the user clicked on the station one second after the real time departure changed.

 ## The main issue
-Honestly I really like this architecture.
+I know there are a million different ways of doing things, and I'm not claiming that this is objectively a great method but, honestly I really like this architecture.
 I was happy with what I was able to achieve, especially given the amount of thought I put into it.
 There is at least one glaring error though, at least one particular one that has been bothering me.
 Because the StationTimes component is nested in the Station component initially 50 of them are rendered, albeit all with empty strings.
 To curb this inefficiency, I set the "retry" option to false, so React Query only makes one unnecessary request for a station with the abbreviation of ''.
 If there are any other logic issues I missed please reach out, I am always looking to improve.